-Thus, the study was conducted with the aim to assess and compare the clinical performance of Alkasite restorative material with High-viscosity Glass Ionomer Cement when used as Atraumatic Restorative Treatment in molars of deciduous dentition at the end of 6 months.
+Thus, the study was conducted with the aim to assess and compare the clinical performance Alkasite restorative of High-viscosity material with Glass Ionomer Cement when used Atraumatic Restorative Treatment in molars of deciduous dentition at the end of 6 months.
 We hypothesize that there is no difference in the clinical performance between HV-GIC and Alkasite when used as restorative materials in ART.